Search is now on for 2021 Offaly Person of the Year

 THE search is now on for the 2021 Offaly Person of the Year and the 2021 Offaly Unsung Hero.

-Both awards were launched at an informal event in the Library Bar of the Bridge House Hotel on Thursday evening last.
+Both awards were launched at an informal event in the Library Bar of the Bridge House Hotel recently.

 Speaking at the ceremony Jennifer Guinan, Chairperson of the Offaly Association (Dublin) extended a special welcome to the 2019 Person of the Year Brendan Martin and 2019 Unsung Hero of Offaly Pat Minnock who were both present.